Banana Cream Pie

 - Bake for 5 minutes and allow to cool.

-- Cook over a medium heat, stirring continuously until the mixture starts to form bubbles on top.
+- Cook over medium heat, stirring continuously until the mixture starts to form bubbles on top.
 Keep stirring and cook for a further 2 minutes.
-Remove from the heat
+Remove from the heat.

 - Stir a small quantity of the hot mixture into the beaten egg yolks, and immediately add the egg mixture to the rest of the mixture in the saucepan.
 Cook for 2 more minutes stirring continuously.